javers/javers.github.io/documentation/spring-boot-integration/index.md

 <h2 id="starters-auto-configuration">Spring Boot Auto-configuration</h2>

-Thanks to the Spring Boot magic, Javers’ auto-configuration when available on a classpath is automatically picked up and loaded.
+Thanks to the Spring Boot magic, Javers’ auto-configuration when available on a classpath, is automatically picked up and loaded.

 Javers’ auto-configuration creates
 all required Javers beans and optimally adjusts them